awsdocs/amazon-workspaces-user-guide/doc_source/printing.md

 You can also use one of the following methods to print from a WorkSpace:
 + In a connected directory, you can attach your WorkSpace to network printers that are exposed through Active Directory\.
-+ Use a cloud printing service, such as [Google Cloud Print](https://www.google.com/cloudprint) or [HP Mobile Printing](https://www8.hp.com/us/en/printers/mobility/overview.html)\.
++ Use a cloud printing service, such as [HP Mobile Printing](https://www8.hp.com/us/en/printers/mobility/overview.html)\.
 + Print to a file, transfer the file to your local desktop \(such as by emailing the file or by using [ Amazon WorkDocs](https://docs.aws.amazon.com/workdocs/latest/userguide/what_is.html)\), and print the file locally to an attached printer\.